Geography of Myanmar: Natural hazards

+Earthquakes

 Myanmar lies at the confluence of the Indian Plate, Eurasian Plate and the Burma microplate.
 Both the Indian-Eurasian subduction zone and the Indian-Burma plate boundaries are frequent hypocenters for earthquakes.
-The continental right-lateral transform Sagaing Fault responsible for many damaging earthquakes through the country's history like the 1839 Ava earthquake.
+The continental right-lateral transform Sagaing Fault runs north-south through the middle of the country.
+It is responsible for many damaging earthquakes through the country's history like the 1839 Ava earthquake.
+Many earthquakes with a 6-8 magnitude caused damage in the country.
+For example the 1881 Nicobar Islands earthquake, 1941 Andaman Islands earthquake, and the 2004 Indian Ocean earthquake.

+Cyclones

 Myanmar is also hit by a powerful cyclone roughly every two years.
 The highest frequency of severe cyclones occur during November and May.
 The past century of cyclogenesis data in the North Indian Ocean has seen a significant increase in cyclone formation during these two months.
 The most damaging cyclone that hit Myanmar was the Cyclone Nargis in April–May 2008; with ongoing climate change, oceans will become warmer, which may lead to cyclones becoming more intense and devastating for Myanmar.

 Environment

 Environmental issues include deforestation; industrial pollution of air, soil, and water; inadequate sanitation and water treatment that contributes to disease.
 Climate change is also projected to have major impacts on Myanmar, such as increasing the prevalence and intensity of drought and extreme weather.

 An IUCN Red List of Ecosystems Assessment was conducted for Myanmar in 2020 that assessed 64 terrestrial ecosystem types across 10 biomes.
 Of these 64 ecosystem types, 1 was confirmed as collapsed, 8 were considered Critically Endangered, 9 were considered Endangered, 12 were considered Vulnerable, 3 were considered Near Threatened, 14 were considered of Least Concern, and 17 were deemed Data Deficient.
 The 64 terrestrial ecosystem types included five brackish tidal systems, one dry subterranean system, one lake, five palustrine wetlands, four polar/alpine systems, twelve savannas and grasslands, two shoreline systems, two supralittoral coastal systems, seven temperate-boreal forests and woodlands, and twenty five tropical and subtropical forests.

-A recent global remote sensing analysis suggested that there were 3,316 km² of tidal flats in Myanmar, making it the 8th ranked country in terms of tidal flat area.
+A recent global remote sensing analysis suggested that there were 3,316 km2 of tidal flats in Myanmar, making it the 8th ranked country in terms of tidal flat area.